-For drawing a CareMap, the three key starting questions are: Who all do you care for?
+For drawing an Atlas CareMap, the three key starting questions are: Who all do you care for?
 Who else cares for them?
 Who cares for or supports you?

 Our working definition of “providing care” or “caregiving” is: everything you do to assist a relative or friend due to that person’s illness, disability, injury or frailty, and that you do for your own health.